-Sr. Subjec Name of Head Tea ching Sch nation Scheme No t Code Subject Lectur e Period s Studio Period s Total Period s Terml Marks Term II Marks Total Marks 6a 413430 Professional Practice a SS 2 2 4 50 50 100 6b 413431 Professional Practice b Theory Paper 100 100
+Sr. Subjec Name of Head Teaching Scheme Examination ו Scheme No t Code Subject Lectur e Period s Studio Period s Total Period s Terml Marks Term II Marks Total Marks 6a 413430 Professional Practice a SS 2 2 4 50 50 100 6b 413431 Professional Practice b Theory Paper 100 100

+Professional Practice A :
-Professional Practice A: Sessional Term I Internal 25 External 25 Total 50

-Sessional Term II Internal 25 External 25 Total 50
+Term I Internal 25 External 25 Total 50 Term II Internal 25 External 25 Total 50

-Professional Practice B: Term II Paper 100
+Professional Practice B :

-OBJECTIVES:
+OBJECTIVES :

-• To acquaint the student with the various responsibilities of an architect and understand the technicality of the profession.

-- To acquaint students with avenues of professional services as well as with relevant scope, mode and conduct of architectural practice. - To acquaint students with documentation and procedures for execution of building works/projects as well as with managerial aspects of the same.
+- To acquaint the student with the various responsibilities of an architect and understand the technicality of the profession. - To acquaint students with avenues of professional services as well as with relevant scope, mode and conduct of architectural practice. - To acquaint students with documentation and procedures for execution of building works/projects as well as with managerial aspects of the same.

 - 1. Nature of profession, difference between trade, business and profession, - 2.
-Introduction to the nature & scope of Council of Architecture and professional organisations like IIA.IIID. - 3.
-Detailed study of scope of comprehensive architectural services as framed by COA - 4.
-Code of Conduct, scale of professional fees as per rules and regulations framed by COA - 5.
-Architectural Competition-Guidelines of the Council of Architecture. - 6.
-Elements of Valuation of properties, its purpose and different methods of valuation as adopted by different organizations / bodies
+Emerging role of architectural profession in the global context. - 3.
+Introduction to the nature & scope of Council of Architecture and professional organisations like IIA. - 4.
+Detailed study of scope of comprehensive architectural services as framed by COA - 5.
+Code of Conduct, scale of professional fees as per rules and regulations framed by COA - 6.
+Architectural Competition-Guidelines of the Council of Architecture. - 7.
+Elements of Valuation of properties, its purpose and different methods of valuation as adopted by different organizations / bodies.